Audio Registers

 NR14TriggerLength enablePeriod

-• Trigger (Write-only): Writing any value to NR14 with this bit set triggers the channel.
+• Trigger (Write-only): Writing any value to NR14 with this bit set triggers the channel, causing the following to occur:

 • Length enable (Read/Write): Takes effect immediately upon writing to this register.